min69u/Reforestation/README.md

-## What do you call a pile of cats?
-A Meowtain.
+## Two guys walked into a bar, the third one ducked.